dougc95/Bolivian-Sign-Language-Recognition/README.md

 ## Dataset

 Since this is the first approach ever made on dynamic gesture concerning LSB, we had to make our own dataset.
-To be able to download the dataset LSA12 folow this link, this dataset consist on twelve gestures commonly used and were selected alongside interpreters.
+To be able to download the dataset **[LSA12](https://drive.google.com/file/d/1pZrhHLE_h3hMxblaG6Bpx0FPiJu68Prr/view?usp=sharing)** , this dataset consist on twelve gestures commonly used and were selected alongside interpreters.
 1. Ayuda
 2. Bolivia
 3. Como